helloankur/pcb-defect-detect-yolov5/README.md

 # :rocket:  Weights & Biases

-## bonous of  W&B use for monitor live performance of you model.
+## bonous of  W&B use for monitor live performance of your model.

 by using command :